arielgee/Sage-Like/.misc/tasks.md

 	view-source:https://feeds.megaphone.fm/stealthestars
 	full list here: https://discoverpods.com/sci-fi-podcasts-science-fiction/
 * feedPreview: the width of the attachment's title need to be restricted (max-width) to its container. but notb to the media object since the image with is different
+* check extension performance when feedPreview saves alot of urls to history
 ---

 ## Now
-* check extension performance when feedPreview saves alot of urls to history
+* some day must fix the colors in preferences select tag in dark mode!!!! look if other webext using select in dark mode
 * >> Replies To discourse.mozilla.org
 	* k3qoo0os k3qoo0os@tutanota.com
 	* cjgk cjgk@outlook.com